 You wind up using your energy to feel bad rather than channeling it toward new possibilities.

-Without a pragmatic positivity basis, in moments of “loss” you build up tension that could repel new opportunities.
+Without a pragmatic positivity basis, in moments of “loss” you build up tension and resentment that could repel new opportunities.

 With food, after eating something viewed as “bad” lots of people feel guilty and try to “make up for it.”